haberdashPI/vscode-master-key/notes.md

 - add more to symmetric insert setup

 wishlist:

+- quick win: we really shouldn't allow macro recording inside of macro recording unless this is what a user explicitly requests, by default calling macro recording commands in this way should raise an error (it is an easy mistake to make when specifying the range of command to store on the stack when defining a keybinding)

 - maybe the parse errors can be added to the problems window? (and just have one error message for all problems)